wswsy81/open-deep-research/README.md

   <p><em>Note: Demo is sped up for brevity</em></p>
 </div>

-An open-source alternative to Gemini Deep Research, built to generate AI-powered reports from web search results with precision and efficiency.
-Supporting multiple AI platforms (Google, OpenAI, Anthropic) and models, it offers flexibility in choosing the right AI model for your research needs.
+A powerful open-source research assistant that generates comprehensive AI-powered reports from web search results.
+Unlike other Deep Research solutions, it provides seamless integration with multiple AI platforms including Google, OpenAI, Anthropic, DeepSeek, and even local models - giving you the freedom to choose the perfect AI model for your specific research requirements.

 This app functions in three key steps: